-Make sure your attorney lays out all the possible consequences for a DUI conviction or CWOF, including the effect of a criminal record, and registry & license considerations, if you have a teenage or under 21 Mass DUI case.
-Also see my underage OUI laws page.
+Make sure your attorney lays out all the possible consequences of a DUI conviction or CWOF, including the effect of a criminal record, and registry & license considerations, if you have a teenage or under 21 Mass DUI case.
+Also, see my underage OUI laws page.

 Yes, the police will still arrest and charge you if you blew a .06 or .07 BAC, under the legal limit.
 Under Massachusetts law, it is their discretion to do so and they can still argue that you were too impaired to drive.

 This is still highly annoying to you, but it is good news for your court case.
 For one thing, your license isn’t suspended, since you neither refused nor failed the breath test.